thundering-silence/DEMU/README.md

 - Allowing for additional collaterals
 - Allowing for yield bearing assets to be used as collateral
 - Implement self-repaying loans
-- Allow for repaying the loan directly by using the collateral
+- Allow for repaying the loan directly by using the collateral (flash repay)
 - Implement folding capabilities in order to multiply exposure to an asset
-- Implement whitelistsing for liquidation calls in order to avoid MEV attacks
-- Release a NFT collection giving access to governance (hence becoming a DAO), revenue sharing and liquidations.
 - Possibly expand the variety of stablecoins to other widely used currencies - GBP, JPY, etc
+- Find ways to protect liquidators against MEV
+- Possibly release a NFT collection giving access to revenue sharing (yield bearing NFT)